marcinwiacek/pl1/project9_gen1/readme.md

 1. without kernel
 2. with full protecting resources
-3. without unnecessary operations
+3. without many unnecessary operations

 Applications are communicating with each other using interrupts + memory sharing.
-There are no other ways & you don't have kernel or hypervisor mode, which is big, big advantage (when you don't have something, it cannot be broken)
+There are no other ways for doing this & you don't have kernel or hypervisor mode, which is big advantage (when you don't have something, it cannot be broken).

 **Current implementation**